issa-khodadadi/microservice-example-registry-gateway-postgresql/README.md

-# microservice including (REGISTRY, GATEWAY) plus PostgreSQL
+# microservice example including (REGISTRY, GATEWAY) plus PostgreSQL

 this is a simple project to see the architecture of microservice that has a registry service, two microservices that communicate with each other and a gateway to rout the client request.